Energy-Energy Correlator from the AdS Virasoro-Shapiro Amplitude

 Note that the $1/T^2$ term in small-$T$ expansion should be removed, since it corresponds to the supergravity contribution, which we have excluded by focusing on stringy effects.
 It is worth noting that this alternative form can also be obtained by interpreting the energy detector as a shockwave perturbation of the dual AdS geometry \cite{Hofman:2008ar}, and the two-point correlator of the corresponding shockwave vertex operators then reproduces the expression in \cref{eq:I0-newform} (see also \cite{Dempsey:2025yiv}).

 {\bf First curvature correction.} We now turn to the first curvature correction.
 This contribution can be decomposed into bulk and boundary integrals.
-For completeness, the full expression for the first curvature correction to the AdS Virasoro-Shapiro amplitude \cref{eq:AdSVS1}, is provided in the Appendix~\ref{app:svmpl}, where details of the calculation are presented.
+For completeness, the full expression for the first curvature correction to the AdS Virasoro-Shapiro amplitude~eq.(A2), is provided in the Appendix (A) \footnote{See Supplemental Material for details on first curvature correction to the EEC, which includes Refs. \cite{Goncharov:1998kja,Goncharov:2001iea,Brown:2004ugm,Duhr:2019tlz,Alday:2023jdk,Alday:2023mvu}.}, where details of the calculation are presented.
 We observe that restricting the integration domain precipitates dramatic cancelations among complicated polylogarithmic structures; the resulting concise integral representation hints at the intrinsic simplicity of the EEC.
 In summary, the final integrated result is organized into four distinct functions

-where $I^{(1)}_1(T)$ and $I^{(1)}_2(T)$ originate from the bulk integration, while $I^{(1)}_3(T)$ and $I^{(1)}_4(T)$ arise from the boundary contributions, and their explicit world-sheet integral representations are given in the Appendix~\ref{app:svmpl}.
+where $I^{(1)}_1(T)$ and $I^{(1)}_2(T)$ originate from the bulk integration, while $I^{(1)}_3(T)$ and $I^{(1)}_4(T)$ arise from the boundary contributions, and their explicit world-sheet integral representations are given in the Appendix (A).
 We summarize the results as follows.

 The bulk contributions, supported on the disk $|z|<1$, are given by

 The small-$T$ expansion yields a well-behaved series where the coefficients are in terms of zeta values.
 The remaining contributions are localized on the boundary $|z|=1$ and involve polylogarithms arising from the world-sheet correlator expansion